jackatopolis/weather_crime_ETL_project/README.md

     2. Weather data:  We purchased historical weather data via the [OpenWeatherMaps API](https://openweathermap.org/history-bulk) for the city of Chicago.
 According to the OpenWeatherMaps API documentation, the data file includes 18 different weather parameters and hourly data can be extracted, which we will use.

 * Database:<br>
-    We will use PostgreSQL, a relational database, for our final production database.
+    We will use SQLite, a relational database, for our final production database.

 * Potential Use Cases:<br>
     To determine whether there is a correlation between weather and select crime data.
 We hypothesize that there are specific crime patterns that may be more prevalent during periods where the temperature is higher.
 An interested business or resource could use weather forecast data to deploy more patrols on days when the heat index is higher.
 Perhaps officers can be reduced in those areas where crime is less these days and deployed to crime pockets (hot spots) in the city.